chunyang-wen/chunyang-wen.github.io/_posts/2026/2026-06-05-trading-basics.md

 *   **Risk/Reward Ratio:** Are you risking $100 to make $20?
 That's a bad ratio.
 Professional traders aim for at least 1:2 or 1:3 risk/reward.
 *   **Maximum Loss Per Trade:** Never risk your entire portfolio on a single trade.
 A common rule is risking no more than 1-2% of your capital per trade.
 *   **Expectancy:** Your win rate combined with your risk/reward.
 You can have a 40% win rate and still be wildly profitable if your winners are 3x the size of your losers.
 *   **Diversification & Asset Allocation:** Don't put all your eggs in one basket.
-Spreading capital across different sectors or asset classes limits systemic risk.
+Spreading capital across different companies, sectors, or asset classes can reduce company-specific risk.
+It cannot eliminate broad market risk.
 *   **Leverage and Margin Risk:** Trading on margin means borrowing money from your broker.
 It magnifies gains but also magnifies losses.
 You can lose more than your initial deposit.

 ## Trading Costs and Taxes